Follow us on social

 Rubio’s statements also follow Trump’s recent comments in an interview with Time Magazine, published Friday, emphasizing he “wasn’t trolling” about annexing America’s northern neighbor.
 “I'm really not trolling.
 Canada is an interesting case.
 We lose $200 to $250 billion a year supporting Canada,” he told TIME magazine.
 “We’re taking care of their military.
 We're taking care of every aspect of their lives.
 We don't need anything from Canada.
 And I say the only way this thing really works is for Canada to become a state,” he said.

-Today’s elections in Canada are between current Canadian Prime Minister, Liberal Mark Carney, and Conservative Party leader Pierre Poilievre.
+Today’s elections for the Parliament are primarily pitting the Liberal Party led by current Canadian Prime Minister, Mark Carney, and the Conservative Party and its leader Pierre Poilievre.
 An Abacus Data poll yesterday found Carney in the lead, with Carney receiving 41% of the prospective vote over Poilievre’s 39%.

 In comments made today, Trump even seemed to suggest Canadians should vote for him.
 “Elect the man who has the strength and wisdom to cut your taxes in half, increase your military power, for free, to the highest level in the World, have your Car, Steel, Aluminum, Lumber, Energy, and all other businesses, QUADRUPLE in size, WITH ZERO TARIFFS OR TAXES, if Canada becomes the cherished 51st.
 State of the United States of America,” he wrote.